SUI-Components/sui/packages/sui-ssr/README.md

 - Whatever you add in this file will be available in your context factory as `appConfig.envs` param.
 - This file must not contain secrets as it is meant to be available in both server and client side.
+- :warning: And of course, this file is not meant to be versioned.

 ## Use the ssr in a lambda function